Tornado.cash: A story of anonymity and zk-SNARKs

 I have now proven to you that the balls are of different color without ever revealing the actual colors, hence the name 'zero knowledge' proof.
 You have no idea if the balls are green, black, orange or something else.

 Now someone can prove to the guard that he in fact knows one number that hashes to one in the bowl.
 That proof generates a specific signature.
-The guard writes down the signature and stores it.
+The guard writes down the signature (which is not known to the guard when the 100$ are added) and stores it.
 Whenever someone provides a new proof, he can check if the same proof was already used or not.
 If it was already used, someone is trying to get multiple 100$ notes with the same random number.

 So even though the hash of that number is still inside our bowl, and the guard has no idea which of those hashes have already taken the 100$ out again, he can realize that someone is trying to use the same proof multiple times.